Study: Half of US cosmetics contain toxic chemicals - WTMJ

 Rep. Debbie Dingell, D-Mich., who has sponsored several PFAS-related bills in the House, said she has looked for PFAS in her own makeup and lipstick, but could not see if they were present because the products were not properly labeled.

+“Our member companies take their responsibility for product safety and the trust families put in those products very seriously,″ she said, adding that the group supports prohibition of certain PFAS from use in cosmetics.
+“Science and safety are the foundation for everything we do.”

-Graham Peaslee, a physics professor at Notre Dame and the principal investigator of the study, called the results shocking.
-Not only do the cosmetics pose an immediate risk to users, but they also create a long-term risk, he said.
+But Graham Peaslee, a physics professor at Notre Dame and the principal investigator of the study, said the cosmetics poses an immediate and long-term risk.
 “PFAS is a persistent chemical.
 When it gets into the bloodstream, it stays there and accumulates,” Peaslee said.

 The chemicals also pose the risk of environmental contamination associated with manufacturing and disposal, he said.